awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-rc-send.md

 1. In the **Command document** list, choose a Systems Manager document\.

+1. In the **Command parameters** section, specify values for required parameters\.

 1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
 **Note**
-If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.
+If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where are my instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

-1. In the **Command parameters** section, specify values for required parameters\.

 1. For **Other parameters**:
    + For **Comment**, type information about this command\.